Table saw: History

 Table saws have been an integral part of woodworking for centuries, revolutionizing the way woodworkers manipulate wood to create intricate designs and structures.
 The table saw has had a profound impact on the field of woodworking by enabling woodworkers to achieve greater precision, efficiency, and versatility in their craft.
 With the ability to make a wide range of cuts, such as rip cuts, crosscuts, bevel cuts, and dado cuts, the table saw has become an indispensable tool in woodworking workshops worldwide.

 The history of the table saw dates back to the early 18th century when the first known patent for a table saw was filed in 1777 by Samuel Miller who was an English scientist.
 Miller's design featured a circular saw blade mounted on an arbor with a table to support the wood being cut.
 This invention laid the foundation for the development of modern-day table saws.

 Over the years, advancements in technology and design have led to the evolution of the table saw into various types, including benchtop, contractor, cabinet, and hybrid table saws etc. Each type offers different features and capabilities to meet the needs of woodworkers, from hobbyists to professionals.

 A key figure in the development of the table saw is Wilhelm Altendorf, a German carpenter Altendorf revolutionized the design of table saws by introducing a sliding table that allowed woodworkers to make precise crosscuts and rip cuts with ease.
 This innovation set a new standard for accuracy and versatility in table saws.

 Looking ahead, the future of the table saw will likely be influenced by new technology, like digital controls and sensors that can automate and improve cutting.
 Also, new blade designs and materials may make cutting even more precise and efficient.

 Safety

 Table saws are especially dangerous tools because the operator holds the material being cut, instead of the saw, making it easy to accidentally move hands into the spinning blade.
 When using other types of circular saws, the material remains stationary, as the operator guides the saw into the material.

-But a push stick, riving knife, and protective cover over the spinning saw can reduce the chances of accident.
+A push stick, riving knife, or protective cover over the spinning saw can reduce the chances of injury.